 Unfortunately, this is probably not first nature to someone who has started a veterinary business.

-That being said, learning the basics of accounting and bookkeeping — even if you plan to outsource or hire someone to manage this part of the business — is a great step for any entrepreneur.
-You don’t necessarily need to be an expert in all of the minutia surrounding accounting methods and cashflow analysis, but a working knowledge of how to think about accounting is important for any business owner.
+Learning the basics of accounting and bookkeeping — even if you plan to outsource or hire someone for this — is a great step for any entrepreneur.
+You don’t need to be an expert in all of the minutia surrounding accounting methods and cash flow analysis.
+But, a working knowledge of how to think about accounting is important for any business owner.

 Relevant resources on accounting and bookkeeping: